 As a Scrum Master, listening is one of the most important tools in your tool box.
 While there are reasons for the Scrum Master to speak up, in general Scrum Masters should be listening significantly more than they are speaking.

-I sit near a Scrum Master and recently overhead a series of his phone meetings.
+I was at a client site and sitting near a Scrum Master recently and I overhead a series of his phone meetings.
 In addition to speaking loudly, I noticed that the Scrum Master talked a lot.
-Not just occasionally, but continuously through the meeting.
+Not just occasionally, but continuously through the meetings.
 If I had to guess, I’d say he spent 80% of his time talking and 20% listening.
 Does that seem right to you?

 How Much Should Scrum Masters Speak?